 - A. Ribbons will be awarded in 1st thru 6th place only.
 No ties will be awarded in placings.
-Follow each departments rules for tie-breakers.
-Premiums will be paid thru 4th place. - 1.
+Judges will follow each departments rules for tie-breakers.
+Premiums will be paid thru 3rd place. - 1.
 PREMIUMS: See each department for specific premiums